 (Australia), Sharif University of Technology (Iran), and

 The current version of the text makes a number of additions

-number of smaller issues that have been fixed, including
+issues that have been fixed, including notational confusion,

-are grateful to previous users for pointing these out.
-Typos
+previous users for pointing these out.
+Typos and points of

 The major substantive changes are:

 we have added a new chapter on overlapping generations (OLG)

 models.
 This is Chapter 8 in the new version.
 We relate OLG

 models back to the Solow model but can use them to address a